 - NVC sends you the Receipt Notice for Form DS-260, on the same day of submission.

 Step 5: Affidavit of Support, Filing Form I-864

-On receiving the receipt of your DS-260, the applicant and the sponsor will then need to complete the following three items and submit them in one package to the NVC.
+On receiving the receipt of your DS-260, the applicant and the sponsor will then need to complete the following three items and submit them to the NVC.

-- Supporting documents for DS-260 (completed by the applicant)
+- Civil documents for DS-260 (completed by the applicant)

 - Complete Form I-864, Affidavit of Support (completed by the sponsor)

 - Supporting documents for I-864 (completed by the sponsor)